Portfolio (reports, analysis, projects,

 About (who created this online museum and updates it)

 Detail of the classic Redondo Salt Works Photo (1898-1906) showing the salt works in production.
-The solar evaporation vats are shown on the lower part of this image.
+The solar evaporation vats are in the foreground.
 Photographer unknown.

 This web site is a virtual museum.
 The museum is the result of research which studies and documents the natural history and archaeology of an interesting ocean waterfront area about four miles in length on the southwest coast of the Santa Monica Bay, in southern California.
 The area from the ravine and bluffs at Malaga Cove north to the salt lake (see figure below).